Discover > Kiwanis Family

-Builders Club (for middle school and junior high students)
+Builders Club (for middle school students)

 Nearly 40, 000 middle and junior high students in 1,300 clubs in 18 nations contribute service to school and community while developing leadership and people skills.
 Builders Club members implement practical service-learning principals as they focus on supporting organizations that focus on the needs of children.

 Key Leader is a leadership experience for today's youth leaders.
 It focuses on service leadership as the first, most meaningful leadership development experience.
 A Key Leader learns the most important lesson of leadership—leadership comes from helping others succeed.

 Circle K International (CKI) is the premiere university service organization in the world sponsored by Kiwanis International.
 With clubs on more than 550 campuses globally, programming is based upon the tenets of service, leadership, and fellowship.

 Aktion Club members in more than 200 clubs in seven nations allow adults living with disabilities to develop initiative and leadership skills through hands-on service.
 These adults return to the community the benefits, help, and caring they have received.